snack8310/latte/scripts/1_a_shorty_url_in_rust.md

 ![[rust-logo.png]]

-# Building a Shorty Url in RUST
+# Building a Tiny Url in RUST

 notes: